-A single candle lights the center of the spiral and one at a time, and the children walk the spiral.
-As each child approaches the entrance of the spiral, they receive a white candle in a shiny red apple, which they carry along the path.
+In December, students, faculty, and community members are invited to walk a candle-lit spiral path of fresh evergreen boughs, which is decorated with moss, crystals, and stars of gold.
+As each approaches the entrance of the spiral, they receive a white candle in a shiny red apple, which they carry along the path.
 They light their own candle from the center candle and then turn outward.
 On the journey back, they place their light on a gold star.
 Gradually, the whole spiral is aglow with lights.
-Lyre music softly continues as the children quietly leave the room, their collective lights illuminating our spirits.
+Lyre music softly as they depart, their collective lights illuminating our spirits.

 St Lucia day is based on a story from Sweden in which a girl with a pure heart spreads a message of good hope to suffering people during a particularly harsh winter.
 The oldest eleventh grade girl dresses in white and visits each classroom as the second graders sing.
 They deliver warm, saffron buns to all the students to symbolize light in this cold, dark season.